BUTTERCUPXCZ/AI-Study-Buddy/backend/RENDER_DEPLOYMENT.md

 ### "Cannot find module" Error
 - If you see `Error: Cannot find module .../dist/main`, it means the build output structure is incorrect.
 - Ensure `prisma.config.ts` is excluded in `tsconfig.build.json`.

+### "nest: not found" Error
+- If you see `sh: 1: nest: not found`, it means devDependencies aren't being installed.
+- Update your build command to: `npm install --include=dev && npm run build`

 ### Database Connection Issues
 - Verify `DATABASE_URL` and `DIRECT_URL` are correct